 2020 has been another strong year for generation.
-We are pleased to announce our wind and hydro projects have generated enough renewable electricity to power of all the homes in a city the size of Portsmouth.
+We are pleased to announce our wind and hydro projects have generated enough renewable electricity to power of all the homes in a city the size of Lincoln.
 That’s nearly 150,000MWh of clean, green electricity, preventing the emission of 66,689 tonnes of carbon dioxide.

 The clean electricity we generated in 2020 is enough to power 40% of all the UK’s electric vehicle journeys.
 As the UK continues to decarbonise, the electrification of different sectors such as transport and heating will see electricity demand double by 2050.
 It is therefore more vital than ever to continue building renewable energy projects to power the UK’s clean energy transition.

 “It’s great to see another strong year of generation from our wind and hydro projects, as well as the broader renewables sector.
 In 1994 when Thrive was founded only 2% of the UK’s electricity came from renewable sources, and now that figure is a very significant 42%.
 We’re proud of what has been achieved so far but there’s plenty more work to be done, and not time to waste if we’re going to reach net zero by 2050.
 Last year we invested in five new clean energy projects, including geothermal, solar, hydro and battery storage.
 These projects diversify our portfolio and will play a key role in supporting the UK’s transition to clean energy system.”
 Matthew Clayton, Managing Director, Thrive Renewables